aaronalbinson/fresh/src/pages/welcome.md

       has originated from.

-      For Fresh 2020, we’re taking a step forward to address the balance between the regions and London.
-We will have two juries – one outside of the M25 to judge the work originating from London, and one in London responsible for awarding the regional work, and only the very best will emerge with one of our beautiful coveted eggs.
+      For 2021, we're working alongside The Shark Awards, and only the very best will emerge with one of our beautiful coveted trophies.
 How Fresh is your creativity?
 Let the battle commence…
     type: text
 ---